Quick Answer

 Syncing Options

 Notion syncs automatically across all your devices for free.
-Obsidian offers its own paid sync service (Obsidian Sync) for $10 per month, or you can use iCloud, Dropbox, Google Drive, or any folder-based sync tool for free.
+Obsidian offers its own paid sync service (Obsidian Sync) for $10 per month, or you can use iCloud, Dropbox, or Google Drive for free.
 The extra step is minor, but it gives you full control over where your data lives.

-If you work on a team, Notion is the clear frontrunner.
-Multiple people can edit a page simultaneously, leave comments, and tag each other — just like Google Docs, but with far more structure.
+For team use, Notion is the clear frontrunner.
+Multiple people can edit a page simultaneously, leave comments, and tag each other, much like Google Docs, but with far more structure.
 Shared databases make it easy to assign tasks, track progress, and keep everyone aligned.

 Obsidian was designed as a personal tool first.
 Real-time collaboration isn’t built in.
 Some teams use shared folders with a sync solution like Dropbox or iCloud, but it’s a workaround rather than a native feature.
 For solo workers or freelancers, this is rarely a dealbreaker.
 For teams, it matters a lot.